A Before-and-After Checklist for Postdoctoral Fellows

 - If you do not have a Social Insurance Number (SIN) (foreign nationals only), you must apply for one from Service Canada, which is located in Market Square, Suite 200, at 25 Frederick St. in Kitchener.
 You will need a SIN in order to open a bank account and to get paid.
 You will need to provide the Service Canada representative with your work permit and a piece of photo identification, such as a passport.

-- If you are a new resident of Ontario, you are required to apply for Ontario Health Insurance Plan (OHIP), the free government health plan, at the Service Ontario office at 1400 Weber St. E. in Kitchener.
+- If you are a new resident of Ontario, you are required to apply for Ontario Health Insurance Plan (OHIP), the free government health plan, at the Service Ontario office at 30 Duke St. W. (2nd floor) in Kitchener.
 This should be done as soon as possible.
 In order to apply for OHIP, you will need to provide proof of your local address.
 A copy of your lease should be adequate proof of residency.

 Once you have your SIN, present it, together with your work permit (and bank account information), to the Faculty of Graduate and Postdoctoral Studies on the day your appointment commences.